fabriziopandini/cluster-api/docs/proposals/20221003-In-place-propagation-of-Kubernetes-objects-only-changes.md

 #### Propagation of metadata from ClusterClass and Cluster Topology

-This change ensure that metadata from ClusterClass and Cluster Topology propagate consistently, in the sense that each set of labels and annotations will be applyed in the same way to all the corresponding targets, more specifically:
+This change ensure that metadata from ClusterClass and Cluster Topology propagate consistently, in the sense that each set of labels and annotations will be applied in the same way to all the corresponding targets, more specifically:

 1. Metadata from ClusterClass.Spec.ControlPlane and Cluster.Spec.Topology.ControlPlane apply consistently to:
 - The ControlPlane object, e.g. KubeadmControlPlane (both top level metadata and spec.machineTemplate.metadata).